odoo/documentation/sales/ebay/setup.rst

 ==============================
-How to configure eBay in Odoo?
+How to configure eBay in Twenty20?
 ==============================

 Create eBay tokens